 In a scenario without the COVID-19 pandemic in 2020, the current account surplus is projected to have contracted to Afl.
 6.7 million (Charts 2 and 3).
-Increased domestic demand, along with rising tourism demand and demand for construction materials related to large investment projects would have led to an increase in imports.
-An expansion in nominal tourism credits, driven by growing tourism demand, albeit at a slower pace, would have partially compensated for the rise in imports.
+Increased domestic demand, along with rising tourism demand and demand for construction materials related to large investment projects would have led to higher import payments.
+An expansion in nominal tourism credits, driven by growing tourism demand, albeit at a slower pace, would have partially compensated for the rise in import payments.